jayesh-srivastava/jayesh-srivastava/README.md

 ### A bit about me 🙋‍♂️
 - I’m a senior year student from India pursuing a bachelor’s degree in Computer Science. </br>
-- I am passionate about software development and I have a zeal for learning new tech stuff. </br>
+- I'm passionate about software development and I have a zeal for learning new tech stuff. </br>
 - My interests include Mobile Development, Cloud and DevOps. </br>
-- I am an open source enthusiast and learning to contribute to it. </br>
+- I'm an open source enthusiast and learning to contribute to it. </br>

 ### Tech I'm familiar with 💻